bioimage-io/bioimageio-chatbot/docs/technical-overview.md

 ![role_create](./screenshots/role_create.png)
 *Figure 4.
 Creation of a chatbot role class named ‘CustomerServiceRole’ by defining fields of the role class.*

+## Response Modes
+The BioImage.IO Chatbot employs diverse methods to generate responses, currently encompassing five distinct response modes.
+The response mode is chosen by the schema-based agent based on the user's query and the selected channel.

-### Information Retrieval
+### Direct Response

-For straightforward queries, the chatbot generates concise and accurate answers directly from its pre-configured profile (see Figure 6).
+This mode delivers concise, direct answers for straightforward queries, utilizing the chatbot's internal knowledge base without external data retrieval.

     ![direct-response](./screenshots/direct-response.png)
     *Figure 6.
-Direct response for simple queries.*
+Direct response example.*

-In addition, there are two information retrieval modes:
+### Document Retrieval Response

-1. **Response with Text-Based Retrieval**: For complex or specific questions, the chatbot extracts key queries from the user's question and retrieves information from relevant documentation (see Figure 7).
+Complex or specific queries trigger this mode, where the chatbot extracts essential elements from the user's question to fetch information from the relevant documentation.

     ![retrieval-text](./screenshots/retrieval-text.png)
     *Figure 7.
-Text-based retrieval from the knowledge base.*
+Document retrieval from knowledge base.*

-2. **Response with Script Generation and Execution**: For advanced queries requiring specific model details or actions, the chatbot dynamically generates and executes tailored scripts (see Figure 8).
+The process begins with an initial response based on the user's query (`request`), which serves as a foundation for generating a new `query` for targeted information retrieval.
+This is combined with user profile data (`user_info`) and the chosen retrieval channel (`channel_id`) to produce a comprehensive final response.

+### Scripting Retrieval Response
+This mode is designed for queries requiring detailed model information or specific actions, generating and executing Python scripts for tailored solutions.

     ![script-gen-exe-retrieval](./screenshots/script-gen-exe-retrieval.png)
     *Figure 8.
-Script generation and execution for advanced queries.*
+Scripting retrieval for complex queries.*

+It involves creating a `ModelZooInfoScript` schema with fields like `request`, `user info`, and `script`, where `script` is Python code for API interactions or data manipulation.
+The final response is formulated by integrating the script's output with the `request` and `user info`.

+### API Call Response
+This mode integrates user-provided APIs for data processing, currently implementing Cellpose[9] for image segmentation tasks on user-uploaded images.

+    TODO: add an example screenshot.

+The chatbot translates analysis requests into a `CellposeTask` schema, detailing the segmentation task per the `TaskChoice` schema.
+An LLM agent identifies image axes labels using a `LabeledImage` schema, ensuring compatibility with the segmentation process.
+Incompatible images trigger a `CellposeHelp` schema for guidance.

+### Specialized Skill Response
+This mode offers enriched responses for specific user needs, activating specialized modes like `Learning` and `Coding`.

+    TODO: add an example screenshot.

+The `Learning` mode provides educational responses enriched with key terms and concepts, while the `Coding` mode generates functional code snippets for specific tasks.
+These specialized responses are contrasted with the more general Direct Response mode and can be extended or chosen as a channel in the channel selection process.

 ## References